 My friends thought I was insane.
 I had worked incredibly hard to land the opportunity to anchor two national newscasts at CBS News.
 Every morning, more than 1 million people tuned in for their daily dose of current events from me, Michelle Gielan.
 But the content was so negative, I realized I didn’t want a little kid walking through the room while I was doing my job.
 That’s when I knew I needed a change.

 I went to the University of Pennsylvania to study positive psychology to figure out how to create positive change in a negative world.
-Although my research findings are applied to newsrooms to transform media, I also work with my husband and fellow positive-psychology researcher, Shawn Achor, to empower people to apply the same strategies to their own personal broadcasts to fuel happiness and success.
+Although the purpose of my research findings is to transform media in newsrooms, I also work with my husband and fellow positive psychology researcher, Shawn Achor, to empower people to apply the same strategies to their own personal broadcasts in order to fuel happiness and success.

 The roadblock we often encounter when thinking about making others more positive is that it goes against a long-held societal belief that we can’t change other people.
 Think about how many times over the course of your life someone has told you that you can’t change someone else.
-Although that might feel accurate in very extreme cases, for the vast majority of people in our lives, buying into this fallacy works against us.
-The belief that you can’t change other people is not only disempowering, it is scientifically false.
+Although that might feel accurate in extreme cases, for the vast majority of people in our lives, buying into this fallacy works against us.
+The belief that you can’t change other people is not only disempowering but is also scientifically false.

-We are changing people all of the time.
-One of our favorite studies that exemplifies how quickly and easily we influence each other was done at the University of California, Riverside.
-Researchers put three strangers in a room together in silence for two minutes and tested their moods before and after the experiment.
+We are changing people all the time.
+A 1981 study published in the Journal of Nonverbal Behavior exemplifies how quickly and easily we influence each other.
+Researchers put three strangers in a room together and had them wait in silence for two minutes, testing their moods before and after the experiment.
 The results were astounding.
-Time and again, the person who was most nonverbally expressive of their mood influenced the mood of the other two people in the room.
+Repeatedly, the person who was most nonverbally expressive of their mood influenced the mood of the other two people in the room.
 For instance, if a person sat frowning with his or her arms crossed, the other two people felt more negative.
 Conversely, if that person smiled and appeared relaxed, this had a positive effect on the others.
 Even when we’re not talking, we can have an incredible impact on the mood and mindset of those around us.

 At some point in our careers, we’ve all felt how quickly negativity or stress spreads in a meeting.
-Perhaps a colleague of yours was presenting an idea, and there was a person in the room who might not have spoken up, but everyone knew how he or she felt about it.
+Perhaps a colleague of yours was presenting an idea, and there was a person in the room who might not have spoken up, but everyone knew how they felt about it.
 That dissenter’s silent scowl changes how everyone perceives the presentation.

-Although it is fascinating to explore the ripple effect a toxic person can have, we have become significantly more interested in what happens when an optimistic, resilient, empowered person clearly communicates that mindset to others.
+Although it is fascinating to explore the ripple effect toxic people can have, we have become significantly more interested in what happens when an optimistic, resilient, empowered person clearly communicates that mindset to others.

 An optimistic mindset is infectious, and it lays the groundwork for individual and collective success.
-Our research shows that changing your broadcast to be more optimistic can increase sales by 37 percent and the chance of a promotion over the next year by 40 percent.
+Our research shows that changing your broadcast to be more optimistic can increase sales by 37%.

 The belief that you can’t change other people is not only disempowering, it is scientifically false.